tardate/LittleArduinoProjects/Electronics101/UltrasonicAlarm/README.md

 * logical 0 when the signals are in phase
 * logical 1 when the signals are out of phase.
 This can be one of two cases:
-  - the echo pulse is shorter than the calibration pulse (meaning something has come closer to the HC-SR04)
+    * the echo pulse is shorter than the calibration pulse (meaning something has come closer to the HC-SR04)
-  - the echo pulse is longer than the calibration pulse (meaning something has come moved away from the HC-SR04)
+    * the echo pulse is longer than the calibration pulse (meaning something has come moved away from the HC-SR04)

 ### "Alarm" Circuit

-The circuit includes an LED and piezzo buzzer indicator when the echo/calibration pulses are out of whack.
+The circuit includes an LED and piezo buzzer indicator when the echo/calibration pulses are out of whack.
 The LED and buzzer are switched with a simple low-side n-channel MOSFET.

 The output of the Pulse Width Comparator is dampened with an RC filter.